Web 3

 Next, complete the Dog Age calculator.

-Objective: Students will be able to practice writing HTML by setting up the file structure and placing the HTML file in the root folder, etc.
+Objective: Students will be able to practice writing HTML & JS by setting up the file structure and placing the HTML file in the root folder, etc.

 Learning file structure is a very important aspect of learning HTML.
 This will focus on file structure.